vlee216/vlee216.github.io/README.md

 # Education

 I started my time at UW in the Autumn 2024 quarter.
 Previously, I attended Georgia Tech from 2022 to 2024, earning my professional M.S. in Statistics.
 My undergraduate education was at New College of Florida from 2018 to 2022, where I received a BA in Statistics with a minor in Museum Studies.
-While at New College, I completed my undergraduate thesis on the subject of species distribution modeling for wading birds (see a photo of a snowy egret, below) using citizen science data from the eBird platform.
+While at New College, I completed my undergraduate thesis on the subject of species distribution modeling for wading birds (photo of a snowy egret included below) using citizen science data from the eBird platform.

 # Additional Interests